 BMW X5 Interior

-The 2014 BMW X5’s standard features include a panoramic moonroof, push-button start, front and rear parking sensors, a nine-speaker audio system, Bluetooth phone and audio streaming, HD Radio, navigation and BMW’s iDrive infotainment system with a 10.2-inch display.
-Optional features include a Surround View parking camera system, a head-up display, blind spot monitoring, lane departure warning, a night vision system with pedestrian detection, a rear-seat entertainment system, a 16-speaker Bang & Olufsen surround-sound audio system and soft-close automatic doors.
+Standard features in the 2015 BMW X5 include a panoramic moonroof, push-button start, front and rear parking sensors, satellite radio, Bluetooth, navigation and BMW’s iDrive infotainment system with a 10.2-inch display.
+Optional features include a surround view camera system, a head-up display, blind spot monitoring, lane departure warning, active park assist, a night vision system with pedestrian detection, a rear-seat entertainment system, a 16-speaker Bang & Olufsen surround-sound audio system and soft-close automatic doors.

-- "The iDrive interface works well for controlling and adjusting all of the X5's systems, and this year's version includes a touchpad on the control knob for handwritten inputs.
-In our experience, though, iDrive typically take a few more clicks and twists of the control knob to get what you want; some rival systems are easier to use." -- Edmunds
+- "The iDrive interface works well for controlling and adjusting all of the X5's systems, and even includes a touchpad on the control knob for handwritten navigation inputs.
+Still, iDrive typically takes a few more clicks and twists of the control knob to get what you want compared to some rival systems that are easier to use." -- Edmunds

-The 2014 BMW X5 has a power liftgate and 22.9 cubic feet of cargo space, which expands to 66 cubic feet with the second row folded.
-Competitors like the Lexus RX 350 and Mercedes-Benz M-Class offer significantly more cargo space.
+The 2015 BMW X5 has 23 cubic feet of cargo space behind the rear seats and 66 cubic feet of space with them folded.
+That’s on par with many rivals’ cargo holds.
+However, competitors like the Lexus RX 350 and Mercedes-Benz M-Class have much more cargo room.
 Reviewers appreciate the X5’s unique two-section liftgate, which includes a lower tailgate section that folds out flat.

 - "With both rows folded, cargo space measures 66 cubic feet, which is about average for the segment and barely better than BMW's smaller X3.
 One distinct attribute of the X5 continues to be its split two-section liftgate.
 The lower, smaller section pulls down flat, making it easy to sit on for tailgating." -- Edmunds